Germany–Netherlands relations

-German–Dutch relations are diplomatic, military and cultural ties between the bordering nations of Germany and the Netherlands.
+The bordering nations of Germany and the Netherlands maintain diplomatic, military and cultural ties.
 Relations between the modern states started after Germany became united in 1871.
 Before that the Netherlands had relations with Prussia and other, smaller German-speaking nations.
 Both countries are full members of the Council of Europe, the European Union and NATO.

 History

 Early history

 Significant parts of what are now Germany and the Netherlands formed the Roman Provinces of Germania, which gives Germany its namesake in English.

-The Franks were a Germanic Tribe that played a major role in the aftermath of the Roman Empire and originated from lands now in Germany and the Netherlands.
+The Franks were a Germanic tribe that played a major role in the aftermath of the Roman Empire and originated from lands now in Germany and the Netherlands.
 The succession partitions of the Frankish Empire impacted cultural and political stratification between the lands of East Frankish Kingdom, Austrasia, and West Frankish Kingdom.

 Germany and the Netherlands share a common history with their lands core to the Catholic Holy Roman Empire from the time of Charlemagne to the mid-second millennium.

 The development of the Hanseatic League significantly impacted relations between what are now German and Dutch cities, stimulating and regulating trade with formal Guild relations and trade in the Baltic and North Sea.

 In the 15th century, Mary of Burgundy, titular Duchess of Burgundy, reigned over the Burgundian State before she married Archduke Maximilian of Austria, the future Holy Roman Emperor Maximilian I, in 1477.
 The Seventeen Provinces arose from the Burgundian Netherlands, a number of fiefs held by the House of Valois-Burgundy and inherited by the Habsburg dynasty in 1482.
 Starting in 1512, the Provinces formed the major part of the Burgundian Circle.
 When Emperor Charles V, who secularized Prince-Bishopric of Utrecht, began the gradual abdication of his several crowns in October 1555, his son Philip II took over as overlord of the conglomerate of duchies, counties and other feudal fiefs known as the Habsburg Netherlands.

-In 1566, the Dutch Revolt and the ensuing Eighty Years War started, and a number of incidents and frictions accumulated between the Dutch provinces and their Habsburg overlords.
-In 1648, the Seven United Provinces became independent and seceded to form the Dutch Republic by the Peace of Westphalia.
+In 1566, the Dutch Revolt started and the Netherlands declared independence in 1581 which was recognized in 1648 when the Peace of Westphalia was signed.
 The Dutch Golden Age continued in peacetime, during which the Dutch government worked with well-known Germans such as Philipp Franz von Siebold and Caspar Schamberger in Dutch East Indies in Japan, or the Governor Peter Minuit in the New Netherland.

+Prussia supported the Orangism faction.
+The Dutch and Prussians formed the Triplice of 1788 alongside Britain.

-From the mid-17th century, the costly conflicts, including the Anglo-Dutch Wars, Franco-Dutch War and War of the Spanish Succession fuelled economic decline, including heavy dependence on the French during the period in the Netherlands known as the Batavian Republic and the Kingdom of Holland.
+From the mid-17th century, the costly conflicts, including the Anglo-Dutch Wars, Franco-Dutch War and War of the Spanish Succession fuelled economic decline, with the French occupying the Netherlands and establishing the Batavian Republic and later the Kingdom of Holland.
 The Netherlands became independent again in 1813.